rsdoiel/pttk/pdtk-blogit.1.md

 : Set the blog quip.

 -refresh string
-: Refresh blog.json for a given year
+: This will create/refresh the blog.json file for given year(s), if more than one year is to be refresh separate each year with a comma, no spaces.
+E.g. "2021,2022,2023"

 -save-as-yaml
 : save as YAML file instead of blog.yaml file